dixahq/elevio-client-packages/README.md

 npm run build
 ```

-This build the Elevio package and puts the build files in the `dist` folder.
+This build the Elevio package and puts the build files in the `lib` folder.

 ## Running examples